 Riding along the crater rim

 The Quinta was converted from the buildings which adjoin the 17th century Manor House.
 The accommodation is comfortable, with en suite shower rooms and a lounge.
 There are facilities in the breakfast/dining room for you to make your own tea (from a very wide variety of teas) and coffee 24 hours a day.
 The food and wine are really delicious.
 There is a range of alcoholic drinks, various liqueurs etc with an honesty box if you feel like more after your meal.

 The breakfast/dining room

 There are plenty of places to visit when not riding.
-Tea factories, the famous Terra Nostra Botanical Gardens with its warm sulphur pool with bathing facilities, the town of Ponta Delgada, ceramic factories and more.
+Tea factories and the famous Terra Nostra Botanical Gardens with its warm sulphur pool with bathing facilities.
+The town of Ponta Delgada, ceramic factories and more.
 Christina and Ruia always manage to find another interesting place for us to visit.
 This time we visited a small fishing village, Coloura and Agua de Pau which had a small chapel on top of the hill.

 One day we walked the 15 minutes from the Quinta to the beach, which has a very good café.
 We dipped our toes in the water but it was cold.
 The waves were quite big and you soon get out of your depth but there were people in swimming!

 Yet another memorable visit and yes, we have already booked again.